-Students who have not logged into the course website on Canvas and posted their first discussion participation post or submitted their first module activity within the first week of classes may be dropped for non-attendance.
+Students who have not logged into the course website on Canvas and posted their first discussion participation post or submitted their first module activity by FRIDAY, JULY 10TH may be dropped for non-attendance.
 I also reserve the right to drop any student who has not turned in any assignments for two consecutive weeks after week 1.
 However, it is always the student's responsibility to drop courses they have registered for before the drop deadline if they wish to drop.